 A: Although the University strongly encourages all members of its community to report violations of this policy to law enforcement, it is the complainant's (your) choice whether to make such a report and complainants have the right to decline involvement with the police.
-The University will assist the complainant with notifying local police if the incident occurred off campus if they so desire, the responsibility of facilitating this contact will be assigned to the West Chester University Detective assigned to the investigation.
+The University will assist the complainant with notifying local police if they so desire, the responsibility of facilitating this contact will be assigned to the West Chester University Detective assigned to the investigation.